Royal Doulton: 20th century

-The well-known artist Frank Brangwyn designed a pattern for a dinner service in 1930 (see gallery), which continued to be made for some time.
-He created the design, but specified that the factory painters actually decorating the pieces be allowed some freedom in interpreting his designs.
+The well-known artist Frank Brangwyn designed a pattern for a dinner service in 1930, which continued to be made for some time.
+He created the design, but specified that the factory painters decorating the pieces be allowed some freedom in interpreting his designs.

-1938, Doulton acquired the works of George Skey and Co. in Tamworth, Staffordshire, which had been producing drain pipes, chimney pots and chemical stoneware.
-Doulton modified the factory to produce a range of technical ceramics, including porcelain insulators, chemical porcelain, grinding media and for other applications.
+In 1938, Doulton acquired the works of George Skey and Co. in Tamworth, Staffordshire, which had been producing drain pipes, chimney pots and chemical stoneware.
+Doulton modified the factory to produce a range of ceramics, including porcelain insulators, chemical porcelain, grinding media and for other applications.
 A high voltage laboratory for the testing of insulators was subsequently built.

 The headquarters building and factory of Royal Doulton were in Lambeth in London, on the south bank of the Thames.
-This Art Deco building was designed by T.P.Bennett.
+This Art Deco building was designed by T P Bennett.
 In 1939 Gilbert Bayes created ceramic relief friezes that showed the history of pottery through the ages.

 In 1963, a ceramic filter company Aerox Ltd., of Stroud, Gloucester, was acquired and subsequently integrated with the water filter division of Doulton Industrial Porcelains.
-Following various mergers and acquisitions over the years this company still exists, and under the name Doulton., but is no longer connected to Royal Doulton.
+Following various mergers and acquisitions over the years this company still exists, using the name Doulton., but is no longer connected to Royal Doulton.

 In 1969 Doulton bought Beswick Pottery, long a specialist in figurines, mostly of animals, including some Beatrix Potter characters.
 Their factory in Longton, Stoke-on-Trent was used to make the popular "Bunnykins" range of anthropomorphic rabbits, originally produced in 1936 to designs by the then managing director's daughter, Sister Barbara Bailey, who was a nun.

-1972 Doulton was taken over by Pearson and Son Ltd., and a year later restructured the Doulton group into five divisions: Royal Doulton Tableware; Doulton Glass Industries; Doulton Engineering Group; Doulton Sanitaryware and Doulton Australia.

 The whole English pottery industry was losing ground in the post-war period, and Doulton's purchases of other companies was not enough to stem decline.
 The Lambeth factory closed in 1956 due to clean air regulations preventing urban production of salt glaze.
 Following closure, work was transferred to The Potteries.
-The factory building was demolished in 1978 and the friezes transferred to the Victoria & Albert Museum.
-The office building in Black Prince Road survives, complete with a frieze of potters and Sir Henry Doulton over the original main entrance, executed by Tinworth.
+The company's headquarters building in Lambeth was demolished in 1978 and the friezes transferred to the Victoria & Albert Museum, after the intervention of Paul Atterbury amongst others.
+The office building in Black Prince Road is now known as Southbank House, complete with a frieze of potters and Sir Henry Doulton over the original main entrance, that was created by Tinworth.

 In 1980 Pearson purchased Fairey Holdings, which historically had been well known for its aircraft.
 In the next few years some parts of Doulton were spun off, including the glass and sanitaryware divisions, Doulton Engineering (brought under the management of Fairey, with the insulator division merged with Allied Insulators in 1985).

 The Churchbank factory was closed in 2000.
 The Beswick factory in Longton closed and the Doulton factory in Baddeley Green closed in 2003.
 The Nile Street factory in Burslem closed on 30 September 2005, and was demolished in 2014.